jipp/mqttSensorApp/README.md

 PlatformIO

 ## Configurataion
-Many configuration parameters can be changed in the `config.h` file.
+Configuration parameters can be changed in the `config.h` file.

 ### WiFi configuraion
 If it is not possible to connect to an existing WiFi network during boot an access point will be started to reconfigure the credentials.
 After a timeout a reboot will take place to try reconnecting with already stored credentials.